 His home airport, located in Leesburg, Virginia, (JYO) is an outstanding location for flight training, due to the easy access to two nearby practice areas, several uncontrolled, as well as towered/controlled airports within a short distance, and the opportunity to fly and work in the busy "Class Bravo" airspace of the Washington DC Special Flight Rules Area (SFRA).

-Called a "Jack London of Aviation," Christopher has taught at an aerospace education charter high school in Oakland, California, constructed payloads for NASA high-altitude balloons in Texas, and conducted micro-gravity research in Ohio.
-He had paid homage to the Wright Brothers through pilgrimage to Dayton and Kill Devil Hill / Kitty Hawk, flown many of the unique airspaces of the United States, including the Los Angeles basin (even landing upon and taking off from the storied "One-Six-Right" of Van Nuys Airport (VNY)), the NASA Shuttle Landing Facility (TTS) at Cape Canaveral, Florida, the Hudson River corridor of New York City, and operated at all three of the general aviation airports (CGS, W32, and VKX) located in the Washington DC "Flight Restricted Zone".
-He has trained at the American Airlines Training Academy (DFW) and JetBlue University (MCO), worked as a contract research simulator "pseudo-pilot" for NASA (NUQ), taken part in advanced air accident investigation at the University of North Dakota in Grand Forks, N.D.
-(GFK), and was a key member of the AOPA Air Safety Institute's eFIRC revision team in 2013.
+Called "the Jack London of Aviation," Christopher Freeze has taught at an aerospace education charter high school in Oakland, California, constructed payloads for NASA high-altitude balloons in Texas, and conducted microgravity research in Ohio.
+He had paid homage to the Wright Brothers through a pilgrimage to Dayton and Kill Devil Hill / Kitty Hawk, flown many of the unique airspaces of the United States, including the Los Angeles basin (even landing upon and taking off from the storied "One-Six-Right" of Van Nuys Airport (VNY)), the NASA Shuttle Landing Facility (TTS) at Cape Canaveral, Florida, the Hudson River corridor of New York City, and operated at all three of the general aviation airports (CGS, W32, and VKX) located in the Washington DC "Flight Restricted Zone".
+He has trained at the American Airlines Training Academy (DFW), and JetBlue University (MCO), worked as a contract research simulator "pseudo-pilot" for NASA (NUQ), taken part in advanced air accident investigation at the University of North Dakota in Grand Forks, N.D.
+(GFK), as well as trained in crisis communications with the National Transportation Safety Board (NTSB), and was a vital member of the AOPA Air Safety Institute's eFIRC revision team in 2013.

-To contact Christopher, click here to e-mail him - and we can see about taking your first, introductory, flight together.
+To contact Christopher, click here to e-mail him - and we can see about taking your first, introductory flight together.